 +Step 1: How to Prepare

 - Read Marywood's IRB policies and procedures, which explain review types, requirements and definitions.

 - Complete a human research training course online.
 All principal investigators, co-investigators, research advisors and assistants must register at the CITI website and complete the human research course (Social/Behavioral or Biomedical group, based on activities).
 Additional courses may be required for some research.
 Find registration instructions at the bottom of our Mandatory Training page, including CITI registration and completion report retrieval instructions.

 - Register on IRBNet at www.irbnet.org.
 All principal investigators, co-investigators and research advisors must register.
 Registration is optional for research assistants.
 Click on the New User Registration link at the top right of IRBNet's home page and enter requested information.
 When asked for institutional affiliation, search for and select Marywood University.
-After clicking the register button, you will be sent a confirmation email message.
+After clicking the register button, you will be emailed a confirmation message.
 Click the confirmation link in the email message to finalize registration.

 - Review our checklist of what to submit.

 - Proofread and run a spell check in your word processing software.
 Check for errors prior to submission.
-Editorial services should not be sought from the board and slow down review.
+Editorial services should not be sought from the board and slow down review for everyone.

 - Review the meeting schedule and submission deadlines.
 Follow deadlines and allow adequate review time.
 Student investigators must apply during the semester prior to the one in which they plan to graduate, unless taking a two-semester research course with a built-in deadline (e.g., end of fall semester for SSW 701, February 1 for PSYCH 422, etc.).

 +Step 2: How to Submit at IRBNet

 - Carefully review our step-by-step Written IRBNet Instructions or view our tutorial videos.
 Contact firstname.lastname@example.org for the videos' password.
 Create your new project package and upload all necessary materials.

 - Sign your package.
-E-signatures are required of the Principal Investigator (PI), the advisor, or any co-investigators.
+E-signatures are required of the Principal Investigator (PI), the research advisor, or any co-investigators.